A SHORT NOTE ON THE MEDINA CHARTER

 It should not escape anyone’s notice that these two clauses established the first modern nation-state in the world.
 Although Medina was just a city, its Charter was to last until the beginning of the Umayyad Dynasty in 1661.
 Western historians cite the Treaties of Westphalia in 1648 as the beginning of the modern nation-state era.

-It should be noted that this loyalty to the State by its plural citizenry constituted a nationalism, or more exactly a patriotism, that is approved by Islam, contrary to what some modern Muslim ideologues assert.
-It is in line with the teaching in the Quranic verse, "O people, We created you from the same male and female and rendered you into distinct peoples and tribes that you may recognize one another.
-The best of you in the sight of God is the most righteous."
+It should be noted that this loyalty to the State by its plural citizenry constituted a form nationalism, or more exactly a patriotism, that is approved by Islam, contrary to what some modern Muslim ideologues would assert.
+It is in line with the teaching in the Quranic verse, “Oh!
+People!
+We created you from the same male and female, and rendered you into distinct peoples and tribes that you may recognize one another.
+The best of you in the sight of God is the most righteous.”

-There were twenty districts each with a chief (naqib) and deputy chiefs (`arif) and its meeting place (saqifah).
+There were twenty districts, each with a chief (naqib), deputy chief (`arif) and meeting place (saqifah).
 The city at this time had a population of about ten thousand.
-Of these, the Muslims made up only a few hundred; half of it were monotheist Jews, the rest being polytheists.
+Of these, the Muslims made up only a few hundred; half of the rest were monotheist Jews, the rest being polytheists.

 A very important human right is given in Clause 25 where freedom was guaranteed for each community to practice its own religion.
 The implication of this clause is that each individual was also free to choose his or her religion, in line with the clear teachings of the Quran.